MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/troubleshoot-auditd-performance-issues.md

 Contains general AuditD configuration and will display:

-- What processes are registered as AuditD consumers
+- What processes are registered as AuditD consumers.

 - **Auditctl -s** output with **enabled=2**